-Among the most important of the immigration services we offer at The Law Office of Susan Han are our green card services.
-Green cards — also referred to as “permanent resident cards” — allow their holders to live and work in the United States permanently.
+Among the most important of the immigration services that attorney Susan Han offers are green card services.
+Green cards – also referred to as “permanent resident cards” – allow their holders to live and work in the United States permanently.
 Although the steps that an individual must take to apply for a green card differ depending upon their circumstance, Ms. Han has years of experience helping families, employers, and individuals find solutions to a broad range of immigration needs.
 If you are interested in learning more about our green card services, reach out to us online today or call us at 410.599.3100.

 Paths to Permanent Residency (Green Cards)